lopcode/vips-ffm/README.md

 * Provide access to the raw bindings (`VipsHelper`), so users aren't blocked by helper bugs or API annoyances.
 * Incubate in [Photo Fox](https://github.com/lopcode/photo-fox) with some "real world" usage.

+## Contributing

+I'm not currently looking for external code contributions.
+If you'd like to help the project:

+* Use the library and give your feedback in [Discussions](https://github.com/lopcode/vips-ffm/discussions)
+  * Or [file an issue](https://github.com/lopcode/vips-ffm/issues) if you have a problem!
+* Share the [announcement post](https://www.lopcode.com/posts/2024/10/vips-ffm-1/) in your circles
+* Star the repo 🌟

+Thank you for being enthusiastic about the project!

 ## Releasing

 * GitHub Releases automatically result in a deployment to GitHub Packages